This post lists and challenges, debunks, pulls apart the following myths of capitalism:

 Myth – capitalism maintains low taxes, which is good for workers and businesses

-Low business taxes encourage companies to stay in a country and provide more jobs by reinvesting the money they would pay in tax into the company.
+The arguement goes that low business taxes encourage companies to stay in a country and provide more jobs by reinvesting the money they would pay in tax into the company.
 Some also argue that low business tax generates more tax for the government.

 Some capitalists would prefer to pay no taxes at all.
 But the capitalists need the things that taxes pay for: police, schools, healthcare, transport systems.
 These public goods support capitalist society so there are workers to employ (exploit).
 They also need the welfare state and public services to ensure capitalism’s survival and people do not become so desperate that they rise up and revolt.